cjdoris/SymmetricLogarithmicNumbers.jl/README.md

 A package for working with **huge or tiny numbers** beyond the dynamic range of ordinary floating point numbers.

-Exports the number type `SymLogarithmic{T} <: Real` which is a lot like a floating point number, except it has an exponentially larger range.
+Exports the number type `SymLog{T} <: Real` which is a lot like a floating point number, except it has an exponentially larger range.

 You can use this for calculating extremely small probabilities, which would normally